webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (37‒45s)

-When you install a GitHub App, first, you need to select where you want to install it.
+When you install a GitHub App,<br>
+first, you need to select where you want to install it.<br>
-This may be either a user account or an organization.
+This may be either a user account or an organization.<br>
-The installation creates a kind of bond — a unique connection of the profile chosen and an App instance.
+The installation creates a kind of bond —<br>
+a unique connection of the profile chosen and an App instance.<br>
-This means that whenever you develop a GitHub App, it is not exclusive to a single user account or a single repository, it can be installed into more profiles without any need to be deployed separately.
+This means that whenever you develop a GitHub App,<br>
+it is not exclusive to a single user account or a single repository,<br>
+it can be installed into more profiles without any need to be deployed separately.

 >>>>>